Per Gessle: Collaborations

+He wrote the song Kärleken är evig which Lena Philipsson competed with in Melodifestivalen 1986, where the song finished in second place with 42 points.
+The song charted on the 6th place on the Swedish singles chart and became Philipsson's big breakthrough single.

-In 1990 Gessle wrote a single, "The Sweet Hello, The Sad Goodbye", for Thomas Anders (of Modern Talking fame); Roxette would release their version as the B-side of their single "Spending My Time".
+In 1990, Gessle wrote a single, "The Sweet Hello, The Sad Goodbye", for Thomas Anders (of Modern Talking fame); Roxette would release their version as the B-side of their single "Spending My Time".
 The song was also used by Laura Branigan featuring on her Over My Heart album.
 He has also participated with the Swedish singer Nisse Hellberg in the project The Lonely Boys.
 In 1996 he worked with Belinda Carlisle and wrote two songs for her album, A Woman and a Man; "Always Breaking My Heart" and "Love Doesn't Live Here".
 The former was released as a single, becoming a UK top 10 hit.

 He sung duet with Nick Lowe on the title track for the Small Town Talk album.

-Business life

-Gessle is one of three people (also including Björn Ulvaeus) who own NoteHeads, a Swedish company which publishes the music notation program Igor Engraver.
-Along with Björn Nordstrand he also owns a hotel in Tylösand.
+Gessle was involved in the development of the Roxette jukebox musical Joyride the Musical which premiered at Malmö Opera in 2024.